 Child protection: The education sector has an additional set of concerns arising from the interaction between students and adults in a position of authority, i.e. teachers and other school employees such as cleaners and security staff.
 In particular, risks of child abuse or physical injury to students require careful attention.
 Schools should adequate background and security checks for employees and contractors.
 Such checks help assist employers in making safer recruitment decisions.
 However the check should only be viewed as one part of broader set of management measures that should ensure the children are afforded a safe, healthy and secure educational environment.

-For further general guidance on GIIP relating to community health, safety and security, refer to CDC E&S Briefing Note: Community Health, Safety and Security, IFC Performance Standard 4: Community Health, Safety and Security, UN Code of Conduct for Law Enforcement Officials, UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials and Voluntary Principles on Security and Human Rights.
+For further general guidance on GIIP relating to community health, safety and security, refer to E&S topic: Community health, safety and security, IFC Performance Standard 4: Community Health, Safety and Security, UN Code of Conduct for Law Enforcement Officials, UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials and Voluntary Principles on Security and Human Rights.

 Fund managers should ascertain and continue to ensure that each company (regardless of sector) complies with the fund’s business integrity requirements.
-For further information, refer to Governance and Business Integrity.
+For further information, refer to Business integrity.

 Strict controls and systems for the management and oversight of all financial transactions including those with students and government officials should be implemented.
 Regular anti-corruption training should be provided to all staff to ensure any suspicious or illegitimate fees or transactions are identified.

 4. Advice for Fund Managers